tung2389/tool_for_spreadsheet/README.md

 IMPORTANT NOTE: in order to make the tool works properly, if you see the pop-up blocked in the top left of your browser when you click the open button, please allow this permission.

 This is a tool to help you open many urls in your spreadsheet faster

 - First, upload your spreadsheet by clicking the "UPLOAD FILE" button.
+If your database is in google spreadsheet, open your google spreadsheet, then download it by choosing File => download as => Microsoft Excel.
+Then upload the file normally.
 - Then, you have two options: Opening the urls in a specific column or a specific row.
 - There are three input fields:
   + First input: The label or number indicating the specific column or row respectively.